RayBenefield/dev-xp/docs/healthlog.md

 ## #1

+Yesterday I didn't do much again.
+But and probably won't do much today since we are going to see black panther finally.
+But tomorrow I will get back on the train.

+## #1

 Took a running shower this morning... and it was the hardest I've pushed myself in a while.
 So much that it took like half an hour to recover.
 Was not fun...
 I'm to the point where the problem isn't my leg muscles it is my heart and